An Unusual Christmas

 “And how are we today?” a cheerful voice asked.

 Everyone glanced at the frumpy, gray-haired lady standing at the end of the booth.
+She smiled.
 “I’m Eleanor and I’ll be taking care of you.”

 Jack stared.
 What are you so happy about gramma?
 It’s Christmastime and you get to work in this dump.

-Eleanor smiled at Billy and Katie.
+Eleanor glanced at Billy and Katie.
 “Looks like Dad got the kids for the weekend.
 Lucky you!”

 “Uh, huh,” Jack replied.